mariyatom/Tic-Tac-Toe-Game/README.md

     // put the symbol inside the cell (by using .innerHTML again)

-    // check to see if the player won with that move (probably using a new function, like checkForWin() which i'll need to write later)
+    // check to see if the player won with that move (probably using a new function, like checkForWin() which I'll need to write later)

     // switch which players turn it is (using the naughtsTurn boolean again)

-    // update the text at the top of the page saying whos turn it is now }
+    // update the text at the top of the page saying whose turn it is now }
 ```